 Please feel free to post any ask-the-doctor type questions here in the comments section and I’d be happy to try to answer them.
 This is the seventh video in a nine day series on vitamin D. Be sure to check out yesterday's video-of-the-day The difficulty of arriving at a vitamin D recommendation.

-For some context, please check out my associated blog post Vitamin D: Shedding Some Light on the New Recommendations.
+For additional context check out my associated blog posts: Vitamin D: Shedding Some Light on the New Recommendations and Vitamin D from Mushrooms, Sun, or Supplements?